-Documentation of Werf comprises ~100 articles which include common use cases (getting started, deploy to Kubernetes, CI/CD integration and more), comprehensive description of its functions & architecture, as well as CLI, commands.
+The documentation for werf consists of over a hundred articles.
+They include common use cases (getting started, deploying to Kubernetes, CI/CD integration, and more), a thorough description of functions & architecture, CLI, and commands.

-- Installation describes Werf dependencies and different installation methods.
+- Installation describes werf dependencies and various installation methods.

-- Deploying into Kubernetes is a short example of application deployment.
+- Deploying to Kubernetes is a basic example of deploying an application.

-- GitLab CI/CD integration is all about integration with GitLab: build, publish, deployment and scheduled Docker registry cleanup.
+- Gitlab CI/CD integration has all the necessary information about werf integration with GitLab: build, publish, deploy, and schedule Docker registry cleanup.

-- Unsupported CI/CD integration is about plugging werf into CI/CD system that is not officially supported.
+- Unsupported CI/CD integration is about how to use werf with the CI/CD system that is not officially supported.

-- Advanced build section is about our image description syntax to take advantage of incremental rebuilds based on git history and other carefully crafted tools.
-Recommend to start reading from First application guide.
+- In the Advanced build section, you can learn more about our image description syntax to take advantage of incremental rebuilds based on git history, as well as about other carefully crafted tools.
+We recommend starting with the First application guide.

-- Definition of project meta information such as project name, which will affect build, deploy and other commands.
+- Definition of the project meta information such as a project name (it will affect build, deploy, and other commands).

 In the Overview article you can find information about: